Table of Contents

 Hand Positioning

-Unlike pick users, fingerstyle players need to keep the right hand in a fixed position over the strings.
+Unlike pick users, fingerstyle players must keep the right hand in a fixed position over the strings.
 Place it over the sound hole for the most resonance.
 Keep your thumb straight, hovering over the bass strings.
 Other fingers should make a loose 90 degrees with the palm at the first joint, pointed towards their assigned string.

 Finger Assignment